nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 claims come with proofs with as few pieces as a Merkle path: priority as a receipt instead of a dispute, a citation as a pointer you can check instead of one you take on faith, a result graded by what a stranger can rerun.
-Those are predictions the formal result makes, and you can hold it to them.
-They are stated falsifiable on purpose, because a prediction you cannot be proven wrong on is worth nothing to science, and I am asking to be proven wrong.
+Those follow from the result, and each can be tested.
+If one fails, the result is wrong, and I would rather find that out than not.

-Since the first draft of this post, one of them has been tested.
-The prediction was that the small proof is not a property of Merkle trees but of any claim with the fold shape, over any domain, and that it holds at scale.
+Since the first draft, we tested one of them: that the small proof is not a property of Merkle trees but of any claim with the fold shape, over any domain, and that it holds at scale.
 We built an engine on the two calculi and ran it against randomly generated domains and randomly generated claims of that shape, each resting on many entries, over records of up to a million entries, under three seeds.
 The work to check a claim stayed logarithmic in the record's size, in counted operations and in wall-clock time, and the part of the engine that opens a proof against the record's fingerprint is proved sound in Lean, assuming an injective hash and stated at the simplest measure.
 The run itself uses a test hash that is not injective, so the run is evidence about the structure rather than about collision resistance, and the logarithmic bound on the number of openings is proved in the paper's development and tested, not proved, in the engine.
-The engine is not public yet, so today that is my word, graded as such, the same as the mechanization.
-When it is public you can run it.
+The engine is not public yet.
+Until it is, this is my report of what it did; when it is, you can run it.
 We are building two records on it, one for packages and one for identity, and both appear near the end, along with the rougher one that built this paper.
 The one science needs, nobody has built, and the finding says what it would have to be.
 You may want